sjmikler/codingame-pro-mode/README.md

 * **Chrome**: works out of the box
 * **Brave**: works if API is enabled

 Synchronization requires the File System Access API.
-In some browser, it is not activated by default and needs a manual activation.
+If this API is disabled or not supported, the sync buttons will be grayed out, but the Pro Layout feature will still work perfectly.
 To manually enable the API, go to: `chrome://flags/#file-system-access-api`.
-With the API disabled, the extension will still work, but won't offer the Synchronization functionality.

-You can read more about the File System Access API: https://wicg.github.io/file-system-access.

 ## Troubleshooting

 > Sync Local / Online buttons are greyed out

-This means that the extension is not able to access the local file system.
-Make sure you have enabled File System Access API in your browser settings.
+This means the extension cannot access the local file system.
+Please check the compatibility table above.
+If you are using a Chromium-based browser like Brave, you may need to manually enable the API by navigating to chrome://flags/#file-system-access-api and enabling the flag.